 - Dingli Cliffs (don’t worry, sounds scarier than it is and perfectly safe 😉 )

 Jeep safari tours

 Jeep tours are fun and tend to explore the remote areas of the islands.
-A whole day (9am to 5pm) would cost around €50.00 per adult and €40.00 for children and would include lunch, visits to several places of interest and a guide.
-The following companies provide popular jeep tours:
+A whole day (9am to 5pm) costs around €50-60 per adult and €40-50for children and would include lunch, visits to several places of interest and a guide.
+The following options are available:

 These trains, popular in many European cities, operate in several locations around Malta.
 There is one in Rabat that departs from a parking area outside the Domus Romana, and takes passengers on a tour on the outside of Mdina and all the way around the outskirts of Rabat.
 Another similar train operates daily in Valletta, departing from St. John’s Square.